rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-app-container/manage-app.md

 ## Introduction

-This is a series self pased labs.
-Once you are familir of multitenant basic concepts like plug-in,un-plug, clone, hot clone and refreshable clones, you can familiaize with Application Container functionality of Oracle Multitenant.
-In these labs, We will dive into the concepts of Application container and Proxy PDBs.
+This is a series self paced labs.
+Once you are familiar of multitenant basic concepts like plug-in,un-plug, clone, hot clone and refreshable clones, you can learn about Application Container functionality of Oracle Multitenant.
+In these labs, we will dive into the concepts of Application container, container clause, upgrading and patching and Proxy PDBs.
-Finally see how it all fits together in Root Replicas
+Finally see how it all fits together in Root Replicas.

 #### Lab Setup